Barbarian (2022 film): Production

 Zach Cregger was inspired by the non-fiction book The Gift of Fear, citing a section that encourages women to trust their intuition and not ignore the subconscious red flags that arise in their day-to-day interactions with men.
 He sat down to write a single thirty-page scene that would incorporate as many of these red flags as possible.
 Cregger settled on a woman showing up to an Airbnb late at night, only to find that it had been double-booked, as the ideal set-up for this exercise.
 He stuck to the rule that if he was surprising himself with his writing, then he has to be surprising his audience.
 "As long as I have no long plan, then no one could know what's coming."

-He became frustrated during the writing process, fearing the direction of the story was too predictable.
-So Cregger, with no forethought, decided to introduce a twist that would "flip [the scene] on its head."
+Cregger eventually became frustrated during the writing process, fearing the direction of the story was too predictable.
+With no forethought, he subsequently decided to introduce a twist that would "flip [the scene] on its head."

-I just wanted to write a fun scene for myself and it ended up being something that hooked me, and I didn’t know where it was going, and then it turned into a feature film.
+I just wanted to write a fun scene for myself and it ended up being something that hooked me, and I didn't know where it was going, and then it turned into a feature film.

 While writing the screenplay, Cregger named the film Barbarian as a placeholder.
 As the story progressed, the name eventually became the title of the film.